rocketfuel/sdbc/DIALECT.md

 ### Type Classes

 We don't have to provide the type classes, since Argonaut provides them.
-Anything that is insertable or can be a select key is an EncodeJson, and any select result is a DecodeJson.
+Anything that is insertable or can be a select key is an `EncodeJson`, and any select result is a `DecodeJson`.

 ### Syntax